joanms/simon-game/README.md

     If the user clicks the correct sequence, the score increases and a bell rings before the next round starts.
-    If they clicked an incorrect sequence, an error sound plays and an alert pops up telling them that they made a mistake, and what to do next -- start over in strict mode or try the same sequence again in normal mode.
+    If they clicked an incorrect sequence, an error sound plays and an alert pops up telling them that they made a mistake, and what to do next: start over in strict mode or try the same sequence again in normal mode.

 - **I want to know when the game is over.**